sensundi/lesson-two/slides/CLASS.md

 Organises data into relvars (tables) of tuples (rows), which contain attributes (columns).

-- Tuples within a relvar are unique.
+- Tuples within a relvar are unique
 - Tuples have no inherent ordering
 - Attributes within a Tuple have no inherent ordering